 You may want to rotate your phone in order to improve your browsing experience on this site.

-This "legacy" site is an old project of mine, launched at the time when short domain names were still available.
-The site's domain stemmed from my usual signature in correspondence with friends and family sort of partners.
-It was the shortest I could come up with: one had only to type seven characters in one of the two browsers available at the time.
+This "legacy" site was launched in 2002, at the time when short domain names were still available.
+Its not very original title reflected my usual signature in correspondence with friends-and-family kind of partners.
+It was the shortest I could come up with: visitors had to type only seven characters in one of the two browsers available at the time.
+Both vanished since.

-I had started using a relatively "serious" SLR camera, a Minolta 700si, during my travels some years earlier, and been becoming more and more frustrated by sticking paper prints into albums, never to be seen again.
+Some years before that, I had started using a relatively "serious" SLR camera during my travels, a Minolta 700si, and was becoming more and more frustrated by sticking paper prints into albums, never to be seen again.

-I decided to move online, found a hosting service provider and registered a domain name.
+Going online seemed like a logical move.
+I found a hosting service provider and registered a domain name.